docker/docs/ee/dtr/admin/upgrade.md

 The upgrade command will start replacing every container in your DTR cluster, one replica at a time.
 It will also perform certain data migrations.
-If anything fails or the upgrade is interrupted for any reason, you can re-run the upgrade command and it will resume from where it left off.
+If anything fails or the upgrade is interrupted for any reason, you can rerun the upgrade command and it will resume from where it left off.

 ## Patch upgrade

-A patch upgrade changes only the DTR containers and it's always safer than a minor upgrade.
+A patch upgrade changes only the DTR containers and is always safer than a minor version upgrade.
 The command is the same as for a minor upgrade.

 ## 2.5 to 2.6 upgrade